 Healing their pain… changing their life.

 Therapeutic Laser Therapy is a noninvasive procedure that uses light to stimulate cells and increase blood circulation.
+It is one of the best tools we use for feline and canine rehabilitation and pain relief in our practice.
 At specific laser wavelengths, pain signals are reduced and nerve sensitivity decreases.
 The procedure also releases endorphins, or natural painkillers, but it is not recommended for animals that have cancer because the device can stimulate blood flow to cancer cells.

 The science behind laser therapy is based on the idea that light is absorbed into the cells which stimulates protein synthesis and cell metabolism.
 This improves cell health and functionality.